Welcome to our main kids’ bedroom design photo gallery where we feature boy and girl bedroom designs.

 - Vinyl Tile

-The furniture for a child’s room needn’t reach the expense of a high-quality master bedroom set.
+The furniture for a child’s room needn’t reach the expense of a high-quality primary bedroom set.
 You can get by with cheaper options without sacrificing versatility.
 In fact, you’ll find many pieces that serve a variety of functions making them a more worthwhile purchase.
 For example, a bunk bed with a chest of drawers can save on the cost of getting another piece.

 The furniture tends to be smaller and lower to the ground especially in pieces designed for younger children.
 Just remember that you’ll likely be replacing them sooner rather than later as your child grows.
 Consider repurposing secondhand furnishings to keep your costs down.
 You’ll be surprised at the big impact a new coat of paint can bring.